Cancellation Workflow

 Summary

-I led the design of a new cancellation workflow for D2L Wave’s course catalog, addressing a major usability pain point and eliminating our most common support ticket.
+I led the design of a new cancellation workflow for D2L Wave’s course catalogue, addressing a major usability pain point and eliminating our most common support ticket.

 Context & Problem